 When to use Optimize Technician Route

-Optimize Technician route is most effective for businesses that run large numbers of jobs with flexible arrival windows.
-For example, a pest control company running 10 -15 jobs per day with 8-hour arrival windows can double revenue by leveraging optimization.
+Optimize Technician Route is most effective for businesses that run large numbers of jobs with flexible arrival windows.
+For example, a pest control company running 10-15 jobs per day with 8-hour arrival windows can double revenue by leveraging optimization.
 Optimize Technician Route is less effective for businesses that give smaller arrival windows (2-3 hours), or that only run 1-3 jobs per day.
 The more flexibility Optimize Technician Route has to create effective routes, the more it can drive efficiency and revenue.

-It is best when a technician is on their own or with the same crew of technicians for the entire day.
+It’s best when a technician is on their own or with the same crew of technicians for the entire day.
 If a technician is on a job on their own in the morning and with other technicians in the afternoon and you optimize that technician's route, the shared job may be rescheduled causing a scheduling conflict for the other technicians.

-For example, if Charles Smith’s route was optimized and his afternoon job was moved to the morning it would cause Bob Xavier to be double booked.
+For example, if Charles Smith’s route was optimized and his afternoon job was moved to the morning, it would cause Bob Xavier to be double booked.